Monthly Rental Community vs. CCRC

-Brightview Senior Living is committed to helping area seniors and their families make smart, well-informed decisions about their futures.
-The guide below outlines the different senior and assisted living costs comparison between rental communities and a traditional Continuing Care Retirement Community (CCRC) with a large Entrance Fee.
+Brightview Senior Living provides vibrant senior living rentals and is committed to helping area seniors and their families make smart, well-informed decisions about their futures.
+The guide below outlines the different independent senior and assisted living costs comparison between communities offering senior independent living, assisted living, and memory care rental costs and a traditional Continuing Care Retirement Community (CCRC) with a large entrance fee.

-Dollars & Sense: Why Renting May Be Your Best Move
+Dollars & Sense: Why Senior Living Rentals May Be Your Best Move

 Are you ready to right size your life and start living the carefree retirement lifestyle you deserve – but aren’t sure if you should choose a senior living community with monthly rentals or a CCRC with a large Entrance Fee?